 Archivists want to make their material available to their readers and, at the same time, to protect it from over-use and damage.
-They might like to encourage local history groups to create disks of this rare material for public use.
+They might like to encourage local history groups to create copies of this rare material for public use.
 One photograph of each document would be enough to save it from wear.
 Much of this work has already been done I am sure.

 The old Borough of Stoke Newington is about two square miles in area and contains one Secondary school and about nine Primary ones.
 This seems a convenient area for intense study.
 Hackney, which has now absorbed Stoke Newington, must contain half a dozen similar patches.
 So must Westminster, Camden and Haringey, each with its quota of schools and special interest societies.
 Some of them may be interested in producing their own very local histories.
 It will be haphazard.
 Nobody will force schools to produce a disk but if they do, they will need help.